QuantLet/SDA_2019_St_Gallen/SDA_2019_St_Gallen_PD_with_ML_and_Sentiment_Analysis/README.md

 ## Preprocessing the data

+As a first step, data about companies' financial situation taken from balance sheet, income statement and cash flow statement was taken.
+Overall, There were 974 variables, as the data was extremely detailed.
+As a result of exclusion of variables that were missing for more than 99% of observations, 440 were left.

-23 financial ratios describing profitability, leverage, liquidity and activity were created.
+Afterwards, 23 financial ratios describing profitability, leverage, liquidity and activity were created.
 The ratios were calculated based on the accounting information from balance sheet, income statement and cash flow statement.

 Macroeconomic indicators were collected from World Bank database.